Pingumaniac/SICP_JS/README.md

 ## About each chapter

-* Chapter 1: Building Abstractions with Procedures
+* Chapter 1: Building Abstractions with Functions
 * Chapter 2: Building Abstractions with Data
 * Chapter 3: Modularity, Objects, and States
 * Chapter 4: Metalinguistic Abstraction